Sign up for our newsletter

 Rainy Side Notes

-In modern times bunchberry is used for a number of medicinal* purposes.
-Used in place of aspirin, it helps decrease inflammation, without the stomach problems aspirin sometimes gives.
-Bunchberry is used as a tea for fevers and chills; and for colitis, dysentery, diarrhea and gastritis, the mild herb is sometimes preferred to harsher remedies.
+In modern times bunchberry is used for several medicinal (see disclaimer*) purposes.
+Used in place of aspirin, it helps decrease inflammation; without stomach problems from aspirin.
+Bunchberry is consumed as a tea for fevers and chills and colitis, dysentery, diarrhea and gastritis.
+The mild herb is sometimes preferred over harsher remedies.

-This little ground cover can be difficult to establish, but once entrenched in the garden, it thrives in partial shade to full shade conditions.
-Mine thrive in the shade of a vine maple.
-The bunchberry won't do well in clay soil without amendments; it needs the beneficial fungus that breaks down wood to thrive.
-I have good success establishing the plants by throwing rotted wood chips or pieces of rotting wood in the planting hole and mulching with shredded bark mulch.
+This little ground cover can be challenging to establish, but once entrenched in the garden, it thrives in partial shade to full shade conditions.
+Mine grow in the shadow of vine maple.
+Bunchberries struggle in clay soil without amendments; it needs the beneficial fungus that breaks down wood to thrive.
+I have success establishing the plants by throwing rotted wood chips or pieces of rotting wood in the planting hole and mulching with shredded bark mulch.
 Add additional compost and or bark mulch every other year.
 Although bunchberry spreads wide by underground runners, it is slow in doing so.

 Dogwood-Raspberry Syrup: